top of page

 3. Gimbale (Stabilizer) for videography - I personally use DJI RS2

 It's much more affordable now, compared when I bought it in 2021, and does a great job!
 You definitely need a stabilizer for a smooth walk-in video shoots.
-I used to have an old manual stabilizer, which was heavier and way less comfortable and with much less functions than this Ronin, and definitely won't recommend anyone now to get it!
-Believe me, after that manual one, this RS2 feels like a Ferrari after some old cheap used trash car lol :)
+I used to have an old manual stabilizer, which was heavier and way less comfortable and with much less functions than this Ronin, and definitely won't recommend anyone now to get it (the old manual one I mean)!
+Believe me, after that manual one, this RS2 feels like a Ferrari after some old cheap used trash car lol :))

-3. Drone- I personally use DJI Mavic 2 Pro - I use it with my phone, but I guess it's much better to use it with Smart Controller (and have phone as a backup just in case, + use it as a phone when necessary without interacting with your flight at that moment).
-It's a cool drone, and gets the job done as needed!
+3. Drone- I personally use DJI Mavic 2 Pro for almost 4 years now- I use it with my phone, but I guess it's much better to use it with Smart Controller (and have phone as a backup just in case, + you can use your phone normally when necessary without interacting with your flight at that moment).
+But if your budget is limited, just get the drone and use it with your phone, no problems.
+It's a really cool drone, and gets the job done as needed!

-For more in-depth advices connected right with process of actual photoshoot, join to our Classes and you will all the necessary practical part to start doing Professional Real Estate Photography and Videography!
+For more in-depth advices connected with the actual process of the photoshoot, join to our Classes and you will learn all the necessary practical part to start doing Professional Real Estate Photography and Videography!

-My full list of all the photo and video equipment (including lighting) will be ready soon and I will update it here as well.
+My full list of all the photo and video equipment (including lighting gear, reflectors, holders etc.) will be ready soon and I will update it here as well.

 Recent Posts